Data modeling in Azure Cosmos DB for NoSQL

-While schema-free databases, like Azure Cosmos DB, make it super easy to store and query unstructured and semi-structured data, you should spend some time thinking about your data model to get the most of the service in terms of performance and scalability and lowest cost.
+While schema-free databases, like Azure Cosmos DB, make it easy to store and query unstructured and semi-structured data, think about your data model to optimize performance, scalability, and cost.

-How is data going to be stored?
-How is your application going to retrieve and query data?
-Is your application read-heavy, or write-heavy?
+How is data stored?
+How does your application retrieve and query data?
+Is your application read-heavy or write-heavy?

-After reading this article, you'll be able to answer the following questions:
+After reading this article, you can answer the following questions:

-- How is modeling data in Azure Cosmos DB different to a relational database?
+• How is modeling data in Azure Cosmos DB different from a relational database?

-- How do I express data relationships in a non-relational database?
+• How do you express data relationships in a nonrelational database?

 Numbers in JSON